jbcoe/iso_cpp_decay_ref/paper.md

 }
 ```

+Further,
+with the proposed change,
-Deduction guides can be specified using `std::decay` and users will not need
+deduction guides can be specified using `std::decay` and users will not need
 to write code to explicitly handle reference wrappers.

-If a user does want a `tuple` of reference wrappers then it can be explictly
+If a user does want a `tuple` of reference wrappers then it can still be explictly
 specified:

 ```